jaxonavena/TCP/README.md

 # TCP

-This is a simple TCP server/client messaging practice proejct.
-There are two versions, the latest and greatest version of the server (`Server2`) supports multiple clients using Python's socket and threading modules.
+This is a simple TCP server/client messaging practice project.
+There are two versions of the server, the latest and greatest being `Server2`.

+`Server2` supports multiple clients using Python's socket and threading modules.
 The original (`Server`) only supports one client that can only ECHO messages to itself.

 - Start `Server2` using `python3 main.py 3`, or start `Server` using `python3 main.py 1`
 - Start `Client` using `python3 main.py 2`